 c.
 Third-Party Independent Program Implementer/Administrator An entity that implements energy efficiency programs under the EmPOWER framework but operates independently from current utility funding and management structure.
-This type of third-party is not present in Maryland and the Utilities questioned whether such a construct could effectively deploy programs.136 the Commission adopt one or more of the referenced definitions.137 the Future Programming Work Group are accurate representations of the established EmPOWER framework and may help to provide clarity in discussions involving third-party involvement in the
+This type of third-party is not present in Maryland and the Utilities questioned whether such a construct could effectively deploy programs.

-The Future Programming Work Group reached a consensus on the definitions and requests that above.
+The Future Programming Work Group reached a consensus on the definitions and requests that the Commission adopt one or more of the referenced definitions.

-90. The Commission finds that the definitions put forth by the Joint Utilities and agreed to by vii.
-Workforce Development
+90. The Commission finds that the definitions put forth by the Joint Utilities and agreed to by the Future Programming Work Group are accurate representations of the established EmPOWER framework and may help to provide clarity in discussions involving third-party involvement in the above.

 EmPOWER Maryland program.
-The Commission therefore adopts the definitions referenced
+The Commission therefore adopts the definitions referenced vii.
+Workforce Development

-91. As part of the Future Programming Work Group, the Building Performance Association ("BPA") asserted that workforce development is essential to EmPOWER's continued success as there is a shortage of skilled workers trained in energy efficiency.138 BPA proposed that EmPOWER funds be provided to training organizations to expand training and reformulate programs and to small businesses to train new employees, among other things.139
+91. As part of the Future Programming Work Group, the Building Performance Association ("BPA") asserted that workforce development is essential to EmPOWER's continued success as there is a shortage of skilled workers trained in energy efficiency.
+BPA proposed that EmPOWER funds be provided to training organizations to expand training and reformulate programs and to small businesses to train new employees, among other things.

-Similarly, BPA, Northeast Energy Efficiency Partnerships ("NEEP"), and MEEA proposed 92. the creation of a Workforce Development Coordinating Committee which would provide a forum to coordinate different needs and opportunities related to the EmPOWER workforce.140 The Committee would be comprised of representatives from the Utilities, DHCD, Staff, the Maryland Department of Labor ("DOL"), MEA, and other relevant State agencies, contractors, training providers, apprenticeship programs, community colleges and technical schools, equity stakeholders, community representatives, and other workforce development entities, and would be responsible for developing recommendations on improving workforce development initiatives and supporting job training pipelines with a focus on under-represented and disadvantaged workers.141 93.
-The Joint Utilities agreed on the importance of the EmPOWER workforce but noted that elements of workforce development are already incorporated in their EmPOWER programs through implementation contractors.142 The Joint Utilities further opposed the proposal for a Workforce Development Coordinating Committee, stating that it does not fully reflect the State's numerous existing workforce development programs, and carries the potential to undermine or duplicate the current offerings in the State as well as impose additional costs on ratepayers, which may be unnecessary and not directly attributable to or benefit EmPOWER.143
+Similarly, BPA, Northeast Energy Efficiency Partnerships ("NEEP"), and MEEA proposed 92. the creation of a Workforce Development Coordinating Committee which would provide a forum to coordinate different needs and opportunities related to the EmPOWER workforce.
+The Committee would be comprised of representatives from the Utilities, DHCD, Staff, the Maryland Department of Labor ("DOL"), MEA, and other relevant State agencies, contractors, training providers, apprenticeship programs, community colleges and technical schools, equity stakeholders, community representatives, and other workforce development entities, and would be responsible for developing recommendations on improving workforce development initiatives and supporting job training pipelines with a focus on under-represented and disadvantaged workers.
+93. The Joint Utilities agreed on the importance of the EmPOWER workforce but noted that elements of workforce development are already incorporated in their EmPOWER programs through implementation contractors.
+The Joint Utilities further opposed the proposal for a Workforce Development Coordinating Committee, stating that it does not fully reflect the State's numerous existing workforce development programs, and carries the potential to undermine or duplicate the current offerings in the State as well as impose additional costs on ratepayers, which may be unnecessary and not directly attributable to or benefit EmPOWER.

-- 139 Id.
+- Id.

-- 140 Id. at 40.
+- Id. at 40.

-- 141 Id.
+- Id.

-- 142 Id.
+- Id.

 94. The Commission finds that the proposals made by BPA, NEEP, and MEEA regarding workforce development extend beyond the parameters and purpose of EmPOWER, and that EmPOWER's ratepayer dollars should not be spent on funding initiatives that may not be attributable to or benefit EmPOWER.
 The Commission also finds that granting the proposals would duplicate opportunities already available.
-As noted by the Joint Utilities, several State agencies offer workforce development programs, including the Department of Labor's EARN Maryland Program, which is described as a "competitive workforce development grant program that is industry-led, regional in focus, and a proven strategy for helping businesses cultivate the skilled workforce they need to compete."144 In addition, the Climate Solutions Now Act calls for the creation of a Just Transition Employment and Retraining Working Group intended to address issues and opportunities for workforce development and training related to energy efficiency measures, renewable energy, and other clean energy technologies.145 For these reasons, the Commission denies the proposals made by BPA, NEEP, and MEEA regarding workforce development.
+As noted by the Joint Utilities, several State agencies offer workforce development programs, including the Department of Labor's EARN Maryland Program, which is described as a "competitive workforce development grant program that is industry-led, regional in focus, and a proven strategy for helping businesses cultivate the skilled workforce they need to compete."
+In addition, the Climate Solutions Now Act calls for the creation of a Just Transition Employment and Retraining Working Group intended to address issues and opportunities for workforce development and training related to energy efficiency measures, renewable energy, and other clean energy technologies.
+For these reasons, the Commission denies the proposals made by BPA, NEEP, and MEEA regarding workforce development.